ooronnoromy/basic-python/README.md

 # basic-python
-this is my first repo
+this is my first repo. learning python